 An intro maker can assist you in capturing all the elements we mentioned above.
 It will also provide you with the inspiration you need so you don’t have to make your intro from scratch.
-These tools help by giving you a template to start with and an easy-to-use editor.
+These tools help by giving you a template to start with and an easy-to-use video cutter.

 We’ve said it before, and we’ll say it again.
 Branding.
 Creating a YouTube intro that makes the most of your branding can be tricky.
 You’ll want to find a YouTube intro maker that allows you to easily upload your brand logo, special fonts if you have any, music, and customized photos and videos.

 As we mentioned, one crucial thing to remember when creating your intro is to use music.
 Not just any music, but uncopyrighted music.
 The last thing you want when creating your intro is to run into legal troubles.
 You can search the internet for the right fit, or make your life easy my choosing a YouTube intro maker that already comes with a built-in music library free to use, then all you’ll need to do is learn how to add music to a video.
 This might be a great place to mention that Promo is not only an awesome YouTube intro tool, but also offers a library of royalty-free music you can use for your YouTube intro.
 With Promo you can also upload your own music and SFX.

 A fun perk about being part of such a huge video creation community is knowing that someone’s always one step ahead of you; thinking of things that may be of use to you before you even know you need them.
 A video maker that offers ready-make templates is a quick and easy way to create a YouTube intro.
 Again, we have you covered on that front as well.